imramugh/project-scaffold/README.md

 ## Features

-- Create project folders with name validation
+- Create project folders with validation
 - Delete project folders with confirmation
 - Create Python 3.12 virtual environments in new project folders
 - List all existing projects
 - Quick navigation to project directories
+- Auto-activation of virtual environments when navigating to projects

 ## Installation